ktrnthsnr/Budget-Tracker/README.md

 * This application utilizes progressive web application (PWA) technology, allowing for offline functionality, to include
     * Webpack and manifest which are bundles and JSON files that can installed on a mobile phone's homescreen without requiring an app store
     * IndexedDB and a service worker used to manage offline functionality and persistence
-* Application is deployed to Heroku, serving the backend Moongoose\MongoDB through mLab add-on
+* The web application is deployed to and hosted on Heroku, serving the backend Moongoose\MongoDB through mLab add-on.

 ## Technology